-The water supplied to the Participants by Metro is obtained by Metro from Blue Water 130 Project, LP, a Texas limited partnership, under an "Amended and Restated Wholesale Potable Water Supply Agreement" dated April 11, 2011 (the "Blue Water Contract").
-It is the Master District's understanding that Metro has sufficient water capacity available under the Blue Water Contract to serve 6,010 connections within the Participants.
-The point of delivery for water delivered to Metro under the Blue Water Contract is the 500,000 gallon elevated storage tank owned by Metro adjacent to the Service Area.
-The facilities necessary to deliver water under the Blue Water Contract have been constructed, and such water became available to Metro (and the Participants through Metro) on July 5, 2011.
-Under the terms of the Water Supply Contract Amendment, Metro is required to reserve capacity to and for the benefit of the Participants in the water supply available to Metro under the Blue Water Contract equal to the number of LUEs paid for by or on behalf of the Participants up to 6,010 LUEs.
-To date, 2,610 LUEs have been paid for by or on behalf of the Participants to Metro.
-The current number of connections within the Service Area is approximately 1,648.
+The water supplied to the Participants by Metro is obtained by Metro under an "Amended and Restated Wholesale Potable Water Supply Agreement" dated April 11, 2011 (the "EPCOR Contract") between Metro and EPCOR 130 Project, Inc., a wholly-owned subsidiary of EPCOR Utilities, Inc. It is the District's understanding that Metro has sufficient water capacity under the EPCOR contract to serve 6,010 connections within the Participants.
+The point of delivery for water delivered to Metro under the EPCOR Contract is 500,000-gallon elevated storage tank owned by Metro adjacent to the Master District's Service Area.
+The facilities necessary to deliver water under the EPCOR Contract have been constructed, and such water became available to Metro (and the Participants through Metro) on July 5, 2011.
+Under the terms of the Water Supply Contract Amendment, Metro is required to reserve capacity to and for the benefit of the Participants up to 6,010.
+According to the Master District's operator, as of March 31, 2020, there were 3,016 active connections within the Master District's Service Area.

-In addition, SWWC Services, Inc., the Master District's prior operator and an affiliate of Metro, previously advised the Master District that there is a physical water interconnect located between the Metro facilities and the City of Manor.
+In addition, SWWC Services, Inc., the Master District's prior operator and affiliate of Metro, previously advised the Master District that there is a physical interconnect located between the Metro facilities and the City of Manor.
 In the past, Manor and Metro have utilized the interconnect; however, the Master District has been advised that the agreement providing for the interconnect has expired, and the Master District makes no representation that such agreement will be reinstated.